kawmarco/jsonsubset/README.md

 jsonsubset is a [cython](http://cython.org/)-based JSON parser that is optimised to parse and extract only selected parts of a JSON string.

-Its main use case is to extract a small number of fields out of a large JSON object.
+Its main idea is to attempt to extract a small number of fields out of a large JSON object [faster than a traditional JSON parser](#why-is-it-faster-than-parsing-the-whole-json) (i.e. one that always parses the whole JSON) would.

 If you have a large amount of raw JSON objects and you need to extract only certain parts of it, jsonsubset may be able to do it more efficiently than traditional JSON parsers (like `ujson`).